 • All computer hard drives will be shredded and all devices will be safely recycled through Midwest Electronic Recovery in Walford, Iowa.

-• Click here for more details and a list of devices that will/will not be accepted.
+• Click here (Coming Soon!) for more details and a list of devices that will/will not be accepted.

 • No appliances (microwaves, dehumidifiers, washers, dryers, refrigerators, freezers, stoves, etc).

-• No business waste will be accepted.
+• No waste from businesses, churches, schools, or non-profits.
 Please contact Midwest Electronic Recovery.

 • Exact CASH only.
 Bills larger than $20 will NOT be accepted.